Part I in this series was well-received and it lays out the groundwork for Part II–

 1. Somatic Re-Education of the Body and establishing the realization that your body carries its own wisdom.

 Alexander Technique, Feldenkreis, Yoga, Rolfing, Nutrition etc., and other modalities are all methods of somatic re-education.
 But the effect it has on you is directly related to the kind of teaching you receive.
-I’ve had master teachers who have changed my life for the better and several duds who really set me back.
-All learning though, no?

 1. Development of Emotional Intelligence

 Emotional Intelligence can be a natural gift which seems to be more hard-wired in women that in men.
 But it can be developed in anyone.
 It is the capacity to be aware of, control, and express one’s emotions, and to handle interpersonal relationships judiciously and empathetically.
 E.I. is now being taught in business schools like Wharton and Case Western Reserve as a necessary tool in what is called “Resonant Leadership.”

 Other ways of developing this part of Affective Learning are through counseling and modeling behavior of other emotionally intelligent people.
 Time Magazine published a recent article which, at the end of an article on drugs and depression, lists drug-free ways that have all been scientifically proven to have transformative effects on emotions and in handling interpersonal relationships well: Exercise, Cognitive Behavioral Therapy, Behavioral-Activation Therapy, Mindfulness Training and Transcranial Magnetic Stimulation.

 (I totally understand the need for the right drugs in the right doses, monitored by a health care professional.
 I have suffered from diagnosed clinical depression in which drugs were life-saving and enabled me to function.
 I eventually was able to move off the drugs through diet that was right for my body and some of the above therapies.
 This, in no way, is medical advise.
 JUST INFORMATION!)